Accessibility

 Wheelchair users

 Are you a wheelchair user?
 Then you need to order wheelchair seats for yourself and your companion(s).
 This can only be done by phone or via the contact form, and not via the website.
-For safety reasons, wheelchair users cannot take up regular seats.
+For safety reasons, wheelchair users cannot take up regular seats (including the seats in the central square).

 Seats for wheelchair users